Research Expertise and Interest

 biology, cell motility, the role of the actin cytoskeleton in cell locomotion, shape change, actin filament assembly, bacterial and viral pathogens

-Mathew Welch is a professor of Cell and Developmental Biology.
+Mathew Welch is a professor of Cell and Developmental Biology and the Frances H. Williams Chair in Biological Sciences.
 The Welch Lab research program focuses on understanding how microbial pathogens target the machinery of their host cells during infection, with the overall goals of revealing crucial mechanisms of infectious disease and uncovering fundamental cellular mechanisms of general biological importance.
 The tiny microbes that cause disease often colonize their larger host cells through an ability to target important cellular structures and pathways.
 Thus, understanding how microbes interface with and inhabit host cells is crucial for uncovering disease mechanisms.
 Moreover, when microbes interact with host cells, they often elicit amplified cellular responses by mimicking or manipulating host molecules which themselves are poorly understood.
 We can therefore use microbes as powerful tools to shed light on important yet poorly understood molecular mechanisms of host cell regulation and function.
 The utility of our overall approach is supported by many examples of how studying interactions between microbes and host cells has enhanced our understanding of disease processes, and has simultaneously revealed fundamental features of key cellular processes, including cytoskeleton dynamics, membrane trafficking, cell cycle control, protein recycling, and cell death.

 Interaction between pathogens and the host actin cytoskeleton.
 An amazing variety of bacterial and viral pathogens target the actin cytoskeleton of host cells during infection.
 To gain broad insight into the strategies used by pathogens to exploit actin, we study diverse bacterial pathogens including Rickettsia, Burkholderia, and Mycobacterium species, as well as the insect virus baculovirus.
 We working to understand how pathogen proteins target host cell signaling, cytoskeletal, membrane trafficking, and gene regulatory proteins to promote invasion, intracellular replication, motility, and cell-cell spread.
 By studying the interaction between diverse pathogens and actin, we hope to gain insights into critical mechanisms of pathogenesis as well as the normal functions of the cytoskeleton in uninfected cells.